GingaaBread/GNOStatic/src/essentials/datatypes.md

 GNO is statically typed, which means the type of a variable is known during compile time.
 You can let GNO infer a variable type.
 When declaring a primitive variable, it is automatically initialised to its default value.
-Primitive types cannot be `null`.

 ```gno
 boolean thisIsFalse